 Detroit, Michigan Heroin, Opioid Abuse on the Rise

 In a given month, an average of 2-3 people dies from a drug overdose.
 Some involve heroin, while others include a mixture of opioids, benzodiazepines, cocaine, and other dangerous drugs.
 Over the last few years, opioid-related overdoses superseded traffic accidents as the leading cause of accidental death in the state.
-Per information from the Michigan Automated Prescription System (MAPS), white males between the age of 25 and 54 were most likely to die of an overdose death in the state.
+Per information from the Michigan Automated Prescription System (MAPS), white males between the age of 25 and 54 were most likely to die of an overdose in the state.
 Wayne County, where Detroit sits, experiences higher than average overdose death rates when compared with other counties in the state, although the data compiled stops at 2012.

 New Dangers in the Opioid Battle